 Marigolds are some of the most rewarding annuals you can grow.
-They’re low maintenance, they’re fast growing, they repel pests, and they’ll provide you with bright, continuous color until the fall frost.
+They’re low maintenance, they’re fast-growing, they repel pests, and they’ll provide you with bright, continuous color until the fall frost.
 Since they’re so popular, live plants are available at just about any garden center.
-But it’s a lot cheaper and more fun growing marigolds by seed.
+However, it’s a lot cheaper and more fun growing marigolds by seed.
 Keep reading to learn more about how to plant marigold seeds.

 When to Sow Marigolds

 When to sow marigold seeds really depends upon your climate.
 Planting marigold seeds at the right time is important.
 Marigolds are very frost sensitive, so they should not be sown outdoors until all chance of frost has passed.